Shabakur/RJW_More_/README.md

 # RJW_More_
 Adds some more features related to RJW to the game.
-Mod is WIP, will be adding more features in the future and current features may be changed or removed.
+Mod is WIP, I will be adding more features in the future and current features may be changed or removed.

 ## Current features
 - Pussyheal gene